lupien/pyHegel/README.rst

 Requirements
 ------------

-- Python (tested on 2.7, does not work on 3.x)
+- Python (works in 2.7 and 3.7 and above)
 - numpy
 - scipy
 - matplotlib